-Thanks to Air Canada changing my flight (from direct to connecting and then a very early YVR to YYZ flight), what was originally supposed to be a one-night stay, turned into a two-night stay.
+Thanks to Air Canada changing my itinerary, what was originally supposed to be a one-night stay turned into a two-night stay.
 It was the only way I’d get to have some quality time each with my mum and step-mum.
 The hotel very kindly gave me the media rate, but I would have paid the $350 CAD resident rate*.
 At first glance, this isn’t a #GetThrifty price, but peace of mind and convenience are priceless.
 Particularly when it means you can basically wake up and stroll out to the terminal.

-If I’d chosen to stay downtown or closer to the airport, I would have had to deal with taking a cab or Uber to the airport.
+If I’d chosen to stay downtown or at my mum’s, I would have had to deal with taking a cab or Uber to the airport.
 (There was no way I was taking transit with four suitcases and a backpack.)
 That cost would have been anywhere from $50-100.
 Plus the anxiety I was bound to feel in a vehicle that I didn’t get to see get sanitised from top to bottom.
 No, thank you.
 I was already anxious enough about my upcoming pandemic plane travel.
-So that money saved went towards room service, which I’ll get to in a moment.
+So the money saved went towards room service, which I’ll get to in a moment.

 *This was the Spring 2021 resident rate.